thephpleague/csv/README.md

 * The `Bakame\Csv\Reader::__toString` method returns the CSV content as it is written in the file.
 * The `Bakame\Csv\Reader::output` method returns to the output buffer the CSV content.
 This method can be use if you want the CSV to be downloaded by your user.
+* The `Bakame\Csv\Reader::toHTML` method returns the CSV content formatted in a HTML Table, This methods accept an optional `classname` to help you customize the table rendering, by defaut the classname given to the table is `csv-data`.
+* The `Bakame\Csv\Reader` also implements the `jsonSerializable` interface so you can transform you CSV into a Json string using the `json_encode` function directly on the instantiated object.

 ### Traversing the CSV